kai824/tp/docs/UserGuide.md

    * **Mac users:** Follow the instructions and ensure you have the precise Java Development Kit (JDK) version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 1. ### Download TalentFolio
-   Get the latest version of TalentFolio from our [official releases page](https://github.com/AY2425S2-CS2103T-T10-1/tp/releases).
+   Get the latest version of TalentFolio from our [official release page](https://github.com/AY2425S2-CS2103T-T10-1/tp/releases).
 Download the latest `.jar` file available.

 1. ### Set up TalentFolio
    Move the `.jar` file to the folder you want to use as the _home folder_ for TalentFolio.
 This folder will store the TalentFolio application data.
 We recommend choosing a convenient location that you have read, write and execute permissions for.